Monday, June 15, 2015

 We ate a late breakfast around 10 A.M.

 At the park, people were dressed like early Americans.
-People at the festival were making soap, basket weaving, and using a spinning wheel to spin wool into yarn.
+At the festival, people were making soap, basket weaving, and spinning wool into yarn using a spinning wheel.

 Sierra and I browsed through the yard sale items.

-It was very hot outside so, I bought Sierra and myself a large fresh homemade glass of lemon-aide.
+It was very hot outside, so I bought Sierra and myself a large, fresh, homemade glass of lemonade.

-Andy bought the four kids an all-day armband, cost $5.00 each
+Andy bought the four kids an all-day armband for $5.00 each.

-The kid's activities included all the inflatables, rock climbing, pool slide, the castle bounce house, and the train ride.
+The kid's activities included all the inflatables, rock climbing, a pool slide, a castle bounce house, and a train ride.

 The boys inside the tent